Prasadrasal2002/interior-webapp-devops-devsecops-githubaction/README.md

 # 🏠 InteriorDesignPro

-A modern and elegant web application for showcasing interior design projects.
-Built using **Flask**, **HTML/CSS**, and **Bootstrap**, this app allows users to explore featured projects, learn about services, and get in touch via a contact form.
+This is a modern web application built to showcase interior designs and services.
+The project includes both frontend and backend components, with an integrated **DevOps workflow**for **CI/CD** and **version control**.

 ---